What Does the Quran Actually Say About Hijab?

 These verses addressing the hijab as a head cover do so in different ways.
 Plus, they don’t only talk about covering the hair or dressing in a modest manner, but they refer more importantly to attitude and modest behavior, which is the sole essence of hijab.

-You may wonder why the verses specified for women to cover their bosoms, as mentioned in Surah An-Nur.
+You may wonder why the verses specified for women to cover their chests, as mentioned in Surah An-Nur.
 That’s because, at the time that this verse came into existence, women used to cover their heads, wearing scarves that may resemble today’s hijabs.
 However, they didn’t cover the rest of their bodies specifically, so this verse came to change that and ask Muslim women to maintain their modesty by covering their chests and skin.

 How Did the Quran Refer to the Hijab?

 Despite common misconceptions, the Quran didn’t refer to the hijab as ‘hijab’ even once.
-The word hijab was used in Quran in different contexts, mainly related to curtains and separators, and different words were used to describe the head cover.
+The word hijab was used in Quran in different contexts, mainly related to curtains and separators, like in verse 53 of Surah Al-Ahzab:

 “And when you ask [his wives] for something, ask them from behind a Hijab (A separation or a wall)”